archagon/archagon.net/_drafts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 <figcaption>The mythical, eminently-mergable golden file in its adventures through the semilattice.</figcaption>
 </figure>

 My next step was to sift through the academic literature on CRDTs.
 There was a group of usual suspects for the hard case of sequence (text) CRDTs: [WOOT][woot], [Treedoc][treedoc], [Logoot][logoot]/[LSEQ][lseq], and [RGA][rga].
 WOOT is the progenitor of the genre and makes each character in a string reference its adjacent neighbors on both sides.
 Recent analysis has shown this to be inefficient compared to newer approaches.
 Treedoc has a similar early-adoptor performance penalty and additionally requires coordination for its garbage collection—a no-go for true decentralization.
 Logoot (which is optimized further by LSEQ) curiously avoids tombstones by treating each sequence item as a unique point along a dense (infinitely-divisible) number line, and in exchange adopts item identifiers (similar to bignums) which have unbounded growth.
 Unfortunately, it has a problem with [interleaved text on concurrent edits](https://stackoverflow.com/questions/45722742/logoot-crdt-interleaving-of-data-on-concurrent-edits-to-the-same-spot).
 RGA makes each character implicitly reference its intended neighbor to the left and uses a hash table to make character lookup efficient.
 It also features an additional update operation alongside the usual insert and delete.
 This approach often comes out ahead in benchmark comparisons though the paper is annoyingly dense in theory.
-I also found a couple of recent, non-academic CRDT designs such as [Y.js][yjs] and the [Xi CRDT][xi], both of which brought something new to the table but felt rather convoluted in comparison to RGA.
+I also found a couple of recent, non-academic CRDT designs such as [Y.js][yjs] and [xi][xi], both of which brought something new to the table but felt rather convoluted in comparison to RGA.
 In almost all these cases, conflicts between concurrent changes were resolved by way of a creator UUID plus a logical timestamp per character.
 Sometimes, they were discarded when an operation was applied; sometimes, they were persisted for each character.

 Reading the literature was highly educational, and I now had a good intuition about the behavior of convergent sequence CRDTs.
 But I just couldn't find very much in common between the disparate approaches.
 Each one brought its own proofs, methods, optimizations, conflict resolution methods, and garbage collection schemes to the table.
 Many of the papers blurred the line between theory and implementation, making it even harder to suss out underlying principles.
 I felt confident using these algorithms for convergent arrays, but I wasn't quite sure how to build my own custom, convergent data structures using the same principles.